 For all I know, the UK condo has plunged in value as well.
 And NT's UK retirement assets.
 We could be just breaking even or, even worse, have a negative collective net worth.
 If I find anything out about those numbers, I will update them accordingly.

 I will update my "Individual Net Worth" page shortly so you can see how it breaks out.

-Notes on the numbers above: House value estimates are conservative.
-I don't have a way to check NT's UK pensions or flat value, so their values stay static for the purpose of this update (unless I happen to get some info by chance).
+Notes on the numbers above: House value estimates are conservative, and retirement totals don't include amounts currently unvested.
+I don't have a way to check NT's UK pensions or flat value, so their values stay static for the purpose of this update.
 UK asset values and debt amounts are calculated figuring $2 for every British pound, which was the exchange rate when I started keeping track.
-I maintain that ratio for the purpose of tracking progress, even though the exchange rate is now closer to $1.60 per British pound.
+I maintain that ratio for the purpose of tracking progress, even though the exchange rate is now closer to $1.50 per British pound.